 It’s obviously way too early to tell as I’ve only done about 150 miles but my initial impressions are that I’m very happy with the bike, clearly, loads have already been written about this bikes amazingly powerful engine and everything I’ve read it true.

-Well I’ve had Flo (all my bikes and car have their own names, given to them by my lovely children) for just over 3 months now and covered 1,790 great miles including a few weeks commuting into the centre of Birmingham, a few long days in the saddle and a number of quick blasts out for fun and I’ve found the bike to being extremely comfortable, stable and most importantly I’ve loved every minute of it and boy what an engine!
+Well I’ve had Flo (all my bikes and car have their own names, given to them by my lovely children) for just over 3 months now and covered 1,790 great miles including a few weeks commuting into the centre of Birmingham, a few long days in the saddle and a number of quick blasts out for fun and I’ve found the bike to be extremely comfortable, stable and most importantly I’ve loved every minute of it and boy what an engine!

 As the mileage has just gone past 24,855 Flo was well due for her 24K mile service which has just been done to perfection by John at Jaws Motorcycles.